talisma-cassoma/perceptron/README.md

 <img src="images/without-train.png">

-but here i anable the train, and our preception shows much more able to predict the rigth guess, but not a 100% sure
+but here i anable the train, and our preception shows much more able to predict the rigth guess, but still make a few errors

 <img src="images/with-train.png">